classgraph/classgraph/README.md

 **Notes:**

 1. Graph nodes will only be added for classes, interfaces and annotations that are within whitelisted (non-blacklisted) packages.
 In particular, the Java standard libraries are excluded by default from classpath scanning for efficiency, so these classes will not by default appear in class graph visualizations.
 (Override this by passing `"!"` or `"!!"` to the [constructor](#constructor).)
 2. Dependency edges between classes and the types of their fields are only shown if you call `FastClasspathScanner#enableFieldTypeIndexing()` before `FastClasspathScanner#scan()`.
+You also need to call  `FastClasspathScanner#ignoreFieldVisibility()` before `FastClasspathScanner#scan()` if you want to show type dependencies for non-public fields.
 3. Only public fields are scanned by default, so the graph won't show relationships between a class and its field types unless the fields are public.
 This can be overridden by calling `FastClasspathScanner#ignoreFieldVisibility()` before `FastClasspathScanner#scan()`.

 ## Parallel classpath scanning